grmlin/node-wsl/README.md

 ## API

 > ⚠️ **execa does not use a shell by default.
 So features like variable substitution will not work without specifying a shell**
+>
+> ⚠️ **if Microsoft changes the `wsl.exe` interface with a future update, this package will probly break!**

+complete api docs can be found at: [https://grmlin.github.io/node-wsl](https://grmlin.github.io/node-wsl/)

 -------